microsoft/playwright/docs/src/api/csharp.md

 When the response is `application/x-www-form-urlencoded` then a key/value object of the values will be returned.
 Otherwise it will be parsed as JSON.

-### option: Request.PostDataJsonAsync.serializerOptions
+### param: Request.postDataJSON.serializerOptions
+* langs: csharp
 - `documentOptions` <[null]|[JsonDocumentOptions]>

-The options that control custom behaviour when parsing the JSON.
+Optional Json options that control custom behaviour when parsing the JSON.

 ## method: Response.statusCode
 * langs: csharp